Indus River: Barrages, bridges, levees and dams

+Tibet

+The upper Indus in Tibet (the Senge Zangbu) is a relatively modest stream until it enters the deep gorges of the Himalayas and Karakoram.
+In Tibet, the Indus is exceptionally dependent on cryospheric melt (snow and glaciers meltwater) from the Karakoram and Hindu Kush ranges rather than the Tibetan plateau or monsoon rains.
+The Indus "gains the majority of its volume" as it moves through the Ladakh and Gilgit-Baltistan regions, where major tributaries like the Zanskar, Shyok, and Gilgit rivers join the main stem.
+Thus, Indus does not have major projects, with Shiquanhe (Sengge Zangbo) Hydropower Station (~6 MW run-of-the-river project) near Shiquanhe being prominent, and the Zanda Hydropower Project (0.8 MW run-of-the-river project on the Sutlej River - a major Indus tributary) in Zanda County.

+India

+India, on the main course of Indus, has two major barrage cum hydroelectric projects, Stakna Hydroelectric Project at Stakna near Leh (4 MW run-of-the-river project) and the Nimoo-Bazgo Dam near Alchi village (57 m tall Concrete gravity dam with 52.82 million m^{3} Gross capacity and 1.12 million m^{3} Live capacity generating 45 MW electricity).

+Pakistan

 In Pakistan currently there are six barrages on the Indus: Guddu Barrage, Sukkur Barrage, Kotri Barrage (also called Ghulam Muhammad barrage), Taunsa Barrage, Chashma Barrage and Jinnah Barrage.
 Another new barrage called "Sindh Barrage" is planned as a terminal barrage on the Indus River.
 There are some bridges on River Indus, such as Dadu Moro Bridge, Larkana Khairpur Indus River Bridge, Thatta-Sujawal bridge, Jhirk-Mula Katiar bridge and recently planned Kandhkot-Ghotki bridge.

 The entire left bank of the Indus River in Sind province is protected from river flooding by constructing around 600 km long levees.
 The right bank side is also leveed from Guddu barrage to Lake Manchar.
 In response to the levees construction, the river has been aggrading rapidly over the last 20 years leading to breaches upstream of barrages and inundation of large areas.

-Tarbela Dam in Pakistan is constructed on the Indus River, while the controversial Kalabagh dam is also being constructed on Indus River.
-Pakistan is also building Munda Dam.
+Tarbela Dam in Pakistan is constructed on the Indus River, while the controversial Kalabagh dam has also been proposed on Indus River.
+Pakistan is also building Munda Dam on Swat River.